Five reasons for employee benefits advisors to go digital

 The digital revolution shows no signs of slowing down.
 As businesses embrace our 24/7 digital culture with incredible results, isn’t it time employee benefits, pensions and reward advisers joined in?
 If you’re in doubt, here are some compelling reasons.

 - Employers (clients) are weary of the time-consuming headache when it comes to paper-based employee benefits administration.
 They struggle to evaluate the success of a benefits scheme without instant access to valuable employee take-up data.

 - Often employees don’t engage with their benefits simply because they don’t know about them, or don’t get enough digital reminders.
 It’s a missed opportunity to ensure that they understand what their employer provides and how it could support their families.

 - Employees are hungry for digital delivery.
 There are thousands of tech-savvy workers who want to update their life assurance or health cover as easily as they can order a pizza on their phone.
 If protecting our health and our families is far more important, shouldn’t it be just as easy?

 - The recent mass move to remote, online working during the Covid-19 pandemic makes the case for digital benefits with integrated communications even stronger.
 Employees need digital access to benefits that will improve their wellbeing, wherever they are at a time that suits them.

-- Thanks to affordable, secure, cloud-based technology, advisers can now create a client employee benefits website in a few hours, without needing to be technical experts, for an inexpensive subscription.
+- Thanks to affordable, secure, cloud-based technology, advisors can now create a client employee benefits website in a few hours, without needing to be technical experts, for an inexpensive subscription.
 No costly IT infrastructure needed.

-If you’re an adviser, don’t be tempted to think, ‘but we’re not IT specialists.’
+If you’re an advisor, don’t be tempted to think, ‘but we’re not IT specialists.’
 This new breed of benefits software is easy to adopt and offers the end-user a simple, accessible window onto a wealth of choice.
 It’s mobile-friendly and available 24/7, catering for the needs and expectations of today’s clients and their employees.